Find answers to common retirement account questions.

 > Building Primary Residence: Copies of the costs directly related to building a primary residence, such as invoices or bills including any material costs that need to be paid.

-> Please provide one of the below documents to verify the “Estimated Costs Due at Closing.”
+> One of the below documents to verify the “Estimated Costs Due at Closing.”
 The purchase price and the property address listed on the below document MUST match the purchase price and property address listed on the purchase agreement:

 > > The “Initial Fee Worksheet” (dated within 45 days) containing the participant’s name, the property address and the estimated costs due (out of pocket expenses) at time of closing.